 Once you can do that, you will feel a sense of understanding and, later on, mastery.

-So, How Many Hours Does It Take To Learn Japanese?
+So, How Long Does It Take To Learn Japanese?
+How Many Hours?

 In the end, most people agree that mastering Japanese at the native level can take anywhere between 2,200-4,800 hours of intense studying.
 Yet, that does not always have to apply to you.
 If you are motivated to learn and are using the resources available to you, listening, talking, and writing, then you can minimize the length of time it takes to learn Japanese.
 Don’t give up and have fun with the journey!
 It is worth every step.